tedyhy/gulp-dev/README.md

 # [gulp](https://github.com/wearefractal/gulp)-dev

-> Create html files for development and production from a template file
+> Toggle html comments so that you can enable functionality for dev vs.
+> production.

 Have you ever wanted to test your web page and you smartly (for the most part!) used appcache and forgot to update your manifest.appcache file?!